 - Copy and paste this website URL into the Microsoft Edge browser address bar

-The Read Aloud toolbar provides controls to allow you to play, pause, and rewind to the previous paragraph and fast forward to the next paragraph.
+The Read Aloud feature provides controls to allow you to play, pause, and rewind to the previous paragraph and fast forward to the next paragraph.
 You can also change voice options such as the speed of reading and which voice/accent you wish to use.
 The control toolbar is pretty straight forward so I’m sure I can skip giving you instructions on how to press Play, Pause, Forward or Rewind.

 To edit the voice options: